 Shop At Level 21 Mall

-However, sometimes travelling can be tiring.
+Going to a mall is probably not one of the top things to do in Denpasar while you are visiting Bali.
+However, sometimes traveling can be tiring.
 You might want to take a little break by hanging out in a mall.
 There are malls in Denpasar.
 The most popular one is Level 21 Mall.

 You can easily find this iconic mall because the location is very strategic.
 The tenants available there are perhaps not really different from the ones in other malls.